 Nonetheless, tackling this aspect is relatively simple: find a way to really understand your team needs and preferences.
 At WeWent, we call them team health checks and it’s an integral part of our methodology to gain insights on what best activities to recommend whether it is a classic game or simple game.
 Conduct a health check on your team- listen to them, gather their inputs and understand their needs.
 You can do it through surveys, focus groups, even just by asking them directly.

 Start with why

 Several aspects should be taken into consideration when choosing a team event.

-The most important, is, that when choosing a team activity, put it into context.
-Know exactly what your goal is and what you want to achieve with this activity.
+The most important, is, that when choosing a team physical activity or not, put it into context.
+Know exactly what your goal is and what you want to achieve with this team building games.

 As Simon Sinek would say: start with Why.
 Why do you need a team event?
 Give it a purpose.